 Similarly to AT&T SIP trunking, Comcast’s SIP trunks provide virtual direct inward dial (DID) numbers for your employees so that they are reachable by customers on dedicated lines.
 For this service, you’ll also need to be on Comcast’s network.
 Comcast also has a cloud-based PBX solution called Comcast Business VoiceEdge for those without existing PBX hardware.

-The bandwidth on their SIP trunks aren’t fiber optic, so you’re limited to 100 Mbps speeds.
+The bandwidth on their SIP trunks isn’t fiber optic, so you’re limited to 100 Mbps speeds.
 This is significantly slower than AT&T’s 10 Gbps bandwidth.
-AT&T IP Flexible Reach has a few features not found on Comcast like anonymous call rejection, which automatically refuses calls that don’t provide information on the caller ID.
+AT&T IP Flexible Reach has a few features that Comcast doesn’t offer, like anonymous call rejection, which automatically refuses calls that don’t provide information on the caller ID.
 Another feature that’s present on AT&T is “call forwarding – always”, which automatically redirects calls from one line to another.

 AT&T SIP Trunking Opens Up Opportunities

 AT&T SIP trunking via its IP Flexible Reach solution is for businesses that are looking to shed public switched telephone network (PSTN) or primary rate interface (PRI) setups.
 This kind of upgrade adds scalability and consistency to business communications.
 This isn’t to say that there aren’t drawbacks to the service.
 Some distinct weaknesses include: